LeeSteg/privatebebo/_posts/2019-04-02-MarketplaceMockups.md

 Newer designs tend to equip users with the vital information up front, on the Product Details page.
 Start with a clear title and product description and provide additional information on subsequent screens.
 Clearly display the product price, quantity, sale price, and wallet totals (if using a digital wallet as in-game currency).

+For products that are on sale, special offer or discounted price, make sure to visually showcase it by using a sticker, icon or highlighted discount.
+To better communicate the discount of the product, show a strikethrough the old price or list the extra goods the special offer provides.

 <br>

 ## Good visuals